-There are several factors you should consider when reviewing your health insurance plan, such as:
+There are several factors you should consider when reviewing your plan options and selecting your health insurance plan, such as:

 - What are the deductibles?
 Are there any co-payments?
 Deductibles are the amount you must pay before your insurance company will pay for a medical expense.
 These differ from co-payments, which are the amount of money you pay when you receive medical services or a prescription.

 - What is the monthly premium rate?

 - Do I have the right to go to any doctor, hospital, clinic, or pharmacy I choose? or do I need to stay in a network?